 A serious head injury in 2010 by Olympics dressage rider Courtney King-Dye started the move for helmets for all riders in all disciplines.
 Yes, it’s a good idea.
 A horse cantering, no matter how elegantly in dressage, is still moving at a good speed and a fall can cause the rider a lot of damage.

 But dressage, of all the equestrian sports, is also an art form.
 Looks and beauty of movement on the part of horse and rider is an important element.
 Riders wearing a standard shaped crash helmet may as well complete the look by wearing snowmobile pants.

 In show jumping and eventing, the crash helmet somehow doesn’t look as bad.
 These are more clearly “sport” even though there is artistry in what horse and rider are doing.

 But in dressage, the athleticism involved is hidden from view so that the beauty of the movement can be seen.
 Like in figure skating, circus performance and dance.
 You know these are superb athletes but you don’t want to see the strain of muscles pumping.
 You want to see the beauty and fluidity of motion.

-If dressage riders are going to wear standard issue crash helmets, you might as well demand ballerinas wear knee and elbow pads.
+If dressage riders are going to wear standard issue crash helmets, you might as well demand ballerinas wear hockey knee and elbow pads.
 Please, scientists, keep working on a helmet that preserves the elegance of dressage as well as the heads of riders.
-While you’re at it, a protective cowboy hat for reining would be good.
+While you’re at it, a protective cowboy hat for reining and all Western disciplines would be good.
 The look of that hat is important too.